 Kabusecha

-This full-bodied & slightly sweet Kabusecha green tea from first harvest 2023 comes from Mr. Iwakura from Shimada (Shizuoka).
-It is aromatically somewhat closer to Gyokuro than Sencha this year.
-Due to its long shading with nets, it is very intensely aromatic, has a deep umami & is full-bodied in flavor.
-The natural fertilization with tea grass (Chagusaba) is a traditional method from Shizuoka and makes it particularly sweet.
-It is also an unsorted tea (aracha).
-It takes a lot of experience to process an unsorted tea to such a flavorful quality.
-Iwakura-san has therefore steamed the Kabusecha longer (Chuumushi) than our Senchas.
-Thus, despite its intense aromatic flavor, it has no astringency & is not at all astringent.
-Like all our green teas, it is of course absolutely pesticide-free.
+This highly aromatic & full-bodied Kabusecha green tea from the first harvest 2024 comes from Mr. Iwakura from Shimada (Shizuoka).
+Due to its long shading with nets & its particularly natural cultivation, it is very aromatic, unique & full-bodied in taste.
+The natural fertilization with tea grass (Chagusaba) is a traditional method from Shizuoka Prefecture and ensures a broad, complex aroma.
+Despite its intense, aromatic flavor, this top-quality green tea has no astringency and is not at all bitter.
+Like all our green teas, it is of course completely pesticide-free.

 Characteristics: